BJP blatantly lying about regularising unauthorised colonies: Kejriwal

 "DDA website says that centre's scheme will neither regularise unauth colonies nor their houses.
 Really shocking.
 Can't believe that BJP spoke such a blatant lie to the people and has put up so many hoardings.
 Thanks @HardeepSPuri ji for telling truth to people through DDA website," Kejriwal tweeted.
 Sisodia said BJP is deliberately misleading the people.

-The FAQs purportedly says that the PM-UDAY (Prime Minister – Unauthorized Colonies in Delhi Awas Adhikar Yojana) is a decision of Union Cabinet to confer the ownership or transfer/ mortgage rights to the residents of Unauthorized Colonies in Delhi but in response to another question if it is regularisation of unauthorised colonies it says it is neither regularization of unauthorized colonies nor the structures therein.
+The FAQs purportedly says that the PM-UDAY (Prime Minister Unauthorized Colonies in Delhi Awas Adhikar Yojana) is a decision of Union Cabinet to confer the ownership or transfer/ mortgage rights to the residents of Unauthorized Colonies in Delhi but in response to another question if it is regularisation of unauthorised colonies it says it is neither regularization of unauthorized colonies nor the structures therein.
 No immediate response was available from BJP.
+But the party has put up hoardings across the city, claiming the 1,731 unauthorised colonies are now authorised.

+The Delhi Development Authority's unauthorised colonies cell portal was launched by the BJP government on December 16 purportedly to register residents of unauthorised colonies to apply for ownership rights.
+"The BJP's lies on this matter have been exposed by the DDA's own website.
+The FAQs section uploaded on the DDA website clearly states that the PM UDAY registration is neither regularisation of unauthorized colonies, nor the structures therein," Sisodia said.

+"From the day the Bharatiya Janata Party started talking about regularising the unauthorized colonies of Delhi, the Aam Aadmi Party has maintained that the BJP is hoodwinking people on the eve of the election," he said.
+He said the "dhanyavad" rally of Prime Minister Narendra Modi on December 22 was actually a "dhoka" rally.
+"The BJP has no intention to give registry to the people living there."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)